wojake/awesome-xrpl/readme.md

 - [XRP Tookit](https://www.xrptoolkit.com) 🪄✨ [<kbd>M</kbd>](https://xrptoolkit.com)[<kbd>T</kbd>](https://test.xrptoolkit.com)
   The wizard makes it easy for *anyone* who's never sent an XRP transaction to do their first one, using your wallet to sign!
   This tool lets you configure different aspects of any XRPL Wallet/Account.
 There's also a built-in trading UI.
+- [XRP Trader](https://www.xrptrader.net) 🪄✨ This site visualizes the XRPL's decentralized exchange in a clean and informative way similar to coinmarketcap, It is usually used to overlook the current market price of issued currencies in the XRPL ecosystem without needing to "log-in" to your wallet and without the need to enter a token's credentials, `currency code & issuer address`, the simplistic design is what sets it apart to other similar sites like Sologenic.

 ## DEX Explorer